Kiez Kuche assorted food

 • price 3 of 4

 Time after time, I eagerly await buzzy openings, only to find they largely fall flat.
 The only exception this year is Camélia, the long-awaited French-Japanese bistro by Charles Namba and Courtney Kaplan of Echo Park’s Tsubaki and OTOTO.
 Wood panels and handsome leather booths have given the former Church & State (and short-lived Caboco) space a distinctly polished feel, where the eight-seat bar hosts local residents pairing their wine or sake with Camélia’s outstanding dry-aged burger.
-Already, Camélia has won over the New York Times’ Tejal Rao, who named the three-month-old eatery one of the best restaurants in the country right now.
+Already, Camélia has won over the New York Times’ Tejal Rao, who named the five-month-old eatery one of the best restaurants in the country right now.
 In the dining room, hearty dishes like Japanese-style spaghetti bolognese and croque madame made with ham katsu and milk bread deftly skirt the lines between culinary genres.
 Who knew shiso and ponzu jelly could pair so well with burrata?
 Save room for dessert; there’s an excellent pudding topped with fruit, whipped cream and crunchy buckwheat.
 Outdoor dining available. $16 valet and street parking.

 • Chinese